CharbelLebbous/secure-mail-triage/README.md

 # Secure Mail Triage LLM

-Agentic workflow design for classifying and triaging phishing emails.
-The focus is a multi-agent classification pipeline that keeps decisions explainable, observable, and easy to extend.
+LLM-agentic workflow for classifying and triaging phishing emails with Gmail ingestion, a CLI/UI, and SQLite audit storage.
+The pipeline keeps decisions explainable and easy to extend while relying on OpenAI-powered agents.

 ## Problem description
 Phishing emails remain a top initial access vector.
 Manual review is slow and inconsistent, which delays response and increases risk.
-This project designs an agentic workflow that classifies incoming messages as phishing or legitimate using specialized agents and a final aggregation step.
+This project implements an LLM-agentic workflow that classifies incoming messages as phishing or legitimate using specialized LLM agents and a final aggregation step, with optional Gmail ingestion and persistent audit logs.

 ## Agentic classification workflow
-The pipeline decomposes classification into small, testable agents and a simple aggregator.
+The pipeline decomposes classification into small, specialized LLM agents plus a final aggregator.

-1. **Email Structure Agent** – normalizes headers/body, extracts URLs/domains, enforces size/attachment limits, and outputs structured fields for downstream agents.
+1. **Email Structure Agent** -> normalizes headers/body, extracts URLs/domains, enforces size/attachment limits, and outputs structured fields.
-2. **Tone & Intent Agent** – scores urgency, coercion, and impersonation cues in the normalized body text.
+2. **Tone & Intent LLM Agent** -> scores urgency, coercion, and impersonation cues in the normalized body text.
-3. **Content Policy Agent** – flags credential harvest attempts, payment/transfer asks, and PII collection with detected term spans.
+3. **Content Policy LLM Agent** -> flags credential harvest attempts, payment/transfer asks, and PII collection with detected term spans.
-4. **Link & Attachment Safety Agent** – evaluates domains against reputation hints and heuristic TLD/IP checks; scores risky attachments (executables, encrypted files).
+4. **Link & Attachment Safety LLM Agent** -> evaluates domains and attachment metadata for risk.
-5. **User/Org Context Agent** – applies allow/block lists and simple anomalies (duplicate recipients) to adjust risk.
+5. **User/Org Context LLM Agent** -> applies allow/block lists and simple anomalies (duplicate recipients) to adjust risk.
-6. **Classification Aggregator** – fuses all agent outputs into a risk score and verdict, carrying forward warnings for observability/guardrails.
+6. **LLM Aggregator** -> fuses all agent outputs into a risk score and verdict with rationale.

 ### Data flow
-- Intake via **Email Structure Agent** → tone, content, link/attachment safety, and user/org context agents → **Classification Aggregator**.
+- Intake via **Email Structure Agent** -> LLM agents (tone, content, safety, context) -> **LLM Aggregator**.
 - Each agent returns structured `features` and `warnings` that remain visible in the final result for debugging and auditability.

 ### Observability & guardrails